SalesforceLabs/piazza/Readme.md

 # Other Make Targets

 We use make targets to manage staging and production deployments.
-You can more about our branching and strategy [here][staging].
+You can read more about our branching strategy [here][staging].

 [staging]: http://paksoy.net/post/9634387657/simple-staging-on-heroku